 The material with the best cost x benefit ratio is PVC because it is light, durable and affordable.
 The roughness (friction loss) coefficient of the PVC is 150.
 By applying the Manning Equation in our project we conclude that the best solution is use 6” k-style seamless PVC guttering.

 For health reasons, it is important to address the first flush of water.
 When it rains, water slowly builds up in the roof gutter system before it exits through the downpipe.
 The first flush of water from the roof can contain amounts of bacteria from decomposed insects, lizards, bird and animal droppings and concentrated tannic acid.
 It may also contain sediments, water borne heavy metals and chemical residues, all of which are undesirable elements to have in a water storage system.

-If the goal is to store enough water to eliminate the need for external water sources, the accepted volume is sufficient storage capacity to carry the household through extended periods of low rainfall.
+If the goal is to store enough water to eliminate the need for external water sources, the accepted volume is sufficient storage capacity to carry the household/structure through extended periods of low rainfall.
 A three-month supply of water, or one-fourth of the annual yield of the catchment area, is generally adequate in areas where the rainfall is distributed fairly evenly over the course of the year.

 The figure below illustrates this idea.
 For example, if you have determined your annual domestic water needs to be 40,000 gallons (and, most importantly, you have enough catchment area and annual precipitation to supply this amount of water), then you should design and build a cistern or other closed-water storage options with a 10,000-gallon storage capacity.
 If your water storage is open, you must account for evaporation and this will require more storage.